 Alternative 1 (No Action) would not establish a commercial split season for the Southern Zone.
-When king mackerel landings in the Southern Zone are met or are expected to meet the Southern Zone quota, landings in the Southern Zone would be prohibited for the remainder of the fishing year (unless there is a quota transfer from the Northern Zone).
+When king mackerel landings in the Southern Zone meet or are expected to meet the Southern Zone quota, landings in the Southern Zone would be prohibited for the remainder of the fishing year (unless there is a quota transfer from the Northern Zone).
 Under Alternative 1, there would be a risk that the Southern Zone quota would be met before the productive period in the late fall.

-Alternative 2 would establish a commercial split season in which 60% of the Southern Zone quota would be allocated to the period of March 1 through September 30, and 40% to the period of October 1 through the end of the February.
+South Atlantic Preferred Alternative 2 would establish a commercial split season in which 60% of the Southern Zone quota would be allocated to season 1 (March 1 through September 30), and 40% to season 2 (October 1 through the end of the February).
 This alternative is based on the recommendation from the South Atlantic Mackerel AP.
-Alternative 3 would also establish a commercial split season with 60% and 40% allocations, but with the first season designated as March 1 through

-October 31, and the second season as November 1 through the end of February.
+Alternative 3 would also establish a commercial split season with 60% and 40% allocations, but with season 1 designated as March 1 through October 31, and season 2 as November 1 through the end of February.

 Alternative 4 would establish a split season with equal allocations to season 1 (March 1 through October 31) and season 2 (November 1 through the end of February).
-In Alternatives 2-4, any remaining quota from season 1 would roll over to season 2.
-Table 2.4.1 shows the potential split season quotas under different ABC and ACL scenarios for Alternatives 2 and 3.
+In Alternatives 2 (South Atlantic Preferred)-4, any remaining quota from season 1 would roll over to season 2.
+Table 2.4.1 shows the potential split season quotas under different ABC and ACL scenarios for Alternatives 2 (South Atlantic Preferred) and 3.
 Table 2.4.2 shows the potential split season quotas for Alternative 4.